IBM-Cloud/oneoff/README.md

 Manage running one-off tasks for NodeJS applications on Cloud Foundry.

-Cloud Foundry doesn't provide access to the host machine or bound services when running your application.
+Cloud Foundry doesn't provide access to the host machine or bound services running your application.
 This makes running manual configuration tasks (initialize this database, upgrade this table schema, etc.) during deployment a challenge...